 Keynote Interview: Consecutively in 2016 and 2017, the US saw over 1.0 GWdc of annual capacity additions from utility PV projects with a corporate offtakers.
 Join us as project developers and corporate offtakers will share their insights on how corporate PPAs are originated, discuss PPA structures though direct offtake agreements or through green tariffs, and examine what trends are emerging over the next five years.

-Moderator: Colin Smith, Analyst, Solar, GTM Research
+Moderator: Colin Smith, Senior Analyst, GTM Research

 Vertical integration or specialization?
 Early-stage development risk or high developer fees?
 Long-term owners are wrestling with these questions as the solar asset ownership landscape has been consolidating.
 Asset owners and investors will share their insights on project origination strategies and what they’re looking for in the utility and commercial solar industries.